RishiPradeep/go-mcp-sdk/README.md

 # Go MCP SDK

-This is a Go SDK for building servers that comply with the Multi-Capability Protocol (MCP).
+This is a Go SDK for building servers that comply with the Model Context Protocol (MCP).
 It provides the basic building blocks for creating an MCP server, registering tools, and handling requests.

 ## Disclaimer